LabSid-USP/RUBEM/doc/source/userguide.rst

 Baseflow
 ````````

 Optional boolean value.
-If enabled, this option allows the generation of  Baseflow (BFW) [mm] result maps in raster format for each of the time steps included in the simulation period.
+If enabled, this option allows the generation of  Baseflow (BFW) [mm] result maps in raster format for each of the time steps included in the simulation period. :ref:`See more. <fileformats:Baseflow raster series>`

 .. code-block:: dosini